karlnapf/shogun-wiki/GSoC_2015_project_installation.md

 ### Details

 This project is a massive initiative to finally make Shogun really easy to try on all major platforms.

-First of all, we want to have an infrastructure to have a daily build of Shogun for Debian based platforms, and easy to integrate packages for debian.
-Next, we aim to cover .rpm packages which would make it easy to use Shogun on distributions like Fedora and RHEL.
-Next, we expect to see an easy way to install Shogun on Mac OS X using Homebrew or Macports.
-Finally (and more involved than the previous parts), a native build and installation on Windows (possibly in [another project](GSoC_2015_windows))
+Key points:
+ * Compiling Shogun is flawless
+ * Builds are put on our [buildbot](http://buildbot.shogun-toolbox.org/)
+ * Nightly binary packages

 All of these commands are expected to work on any popular platform Linux/Max/Win machine:
  * ```apt-get install shogun```